Register House Departments Roll of Honour 1914-1918

 John Mitchell Robertson

 Born 15 October 1888, Edinburgh.
 Educated at George Heriot’s School.
 Became law apprentice and in 1911 was a clerk to a Solicitor to the Supreme Court, Edinburgh.
 After coming second in an open Civil Service competition, on 4 January 1912 began work as a Second Class Clerk in the Deeds and Protests Office.
 On 8 June 1915 he attested for war service in the Forth (Territorial Force) Royal Garrison Artillery, as Gunner 1183.
 Served in France with the 1/4th and 2/4th Companies, Forth RGA from 25 March 1916 until repatriated with synovitis in left knee, 3 July 1916.
 Posted to France again as Gunner 122257 with 251st Siege Battery, RGA, 4 January – 1 June 1917.
 Began officer training and was commissioned as 2nd Lieut in RGA in early 1918.
 Married Helen Petrie Black, 28 August 1918 and returned to France, 6 September.
 Joined 379 Siege Battery, 29 October 1918.
 Demobilised at Edinburgh 21 June 1919.
-Death registered in Liverpool, January-March 1976.
+He died 26 February 1976 at Liverpool, aged 88.

 Robert Wallace Allan